dragonmux/crunch/docs/crunch++.md

 * `assertNotNull` - Checks that the provided pointer, regardless of const-ness is not equivilent to nullptr.
 * `assertNotEqual` - Checks that one entity's value is not the same as the other.

 `assertNotNull` takes one parameter, the pointer to check.
-It provides two overloads, on to handle non-const pointers and the other to handle const pointers.
+If this parameter is `nullptr`, the assertion fails and prints a diagnostic, aborting the test case.

 There are several forms of `assertNotEqual` check: Trivial value assertions for integers, C strings, STL strings, STL string views, characters, floating point values and direct address comparisons; and a more complex kind of assertion for validating arbitrary memory contents.